CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 The code above can be found in the [Program.cs](https://github.com/CynicDog/Aspiring-Ollama/blob/master/AspireReact.AppHost/Program.cs) file within the AppHost project directory.
 Here, we are seeing the code-level orchestration of microservices, a concept the Aspire team refers to as "app modeling."

 This code effectively composes a containerized Ollama application, a Python Flask server application, and a Vite-React project.
-While Docker Compose is an excellent, well-abstracted, and declarative tool, I must admit that the C# code above feels much more fluent and expressive.
+Speaking of composing, Docker Compose is an excellent, well-abstracted, and declarative tool, but I must admit that the C# code above feels much more fluent and expressive.

 Let's see how the Aspire-configured network information is used in each project.